MU’s Premier Scholars Program

-All finalists will then be required to attend a two-day, on-campus event, scheduled for February 2-3, 2018.
-The event will include a formal reception, dinner, academic talk, a ten minute presentation by each candidate, a forty minute interview, a tour of the Honors Learning Community, a poster and artistry session with some of our most accomplished research Scholars & Fellows, and several other campus activities, including social and University-wide events.
+All finalists will then be required to attend a two and a half-day, on-campus event, scheduled for February 1-3, 2019.
+The event will include a formal reception, dinner, academic talk, a ten minute presentation by each candidate, a forty minute interview, meetings with current Stamps Scholars, a session for parents, a tour of the Honors Learning Community, a poster and artistry session with some of our most accomplished research Scholars & Fellows, and several other campus activities, including social and University-wide events.

 Students who reside outside of the US or who are studying abroad at the time of the event will be responsible for getting themselves to a US port of entry (ORD, LAX, SFO, IAD, etc.) and we will take over their travel arrangements from there.